Jonahss/test-marks/README.md

 so:

-_1: parallel by default_
+__1: parallel by default__
-_2: tests as objects, suites as collections_
+__2: tests as objects, suites as collections__

-thirdly, theres _no need now for a 1:many mapping between suites and tests_. you should be able to make any number of collections of tests to run in different situations
+thirdly, theres __no need now for a 1:many mapping between suites and tests__. you should be able to make any number of collections of tests to run in different situations

-fourth, and final, the parallelism and suites makes it difficult to manage test preconditions.
+fourth, and final, the parallelism and suites makes it difficult to manage __test preconditions__.

 so my goal is to have functions which you can declare as a prerequisite for a test. for example, you indicate that your test requires a user with a shopping cart with one item in it. the test system when in a planning stage before running tests (but after knowing what tests you want to run) analyzes the prerequisites and assembles a tree of tests which satisfy your prerequisites. building the minimal set of tests with maximum parallelizstion